usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/When the Vendor Fails to Deliver.md

 ### What the PO can do:

-* Reprioritize the backlog and flag delayed stories
+* Reprioritize the backlog and flag delayed stories.
-* Use retrospectives to adjust expectations
+* Use retrospectives to adjust expectations.
-* Ask the vendor what support is needed
+* Ask the vendor what support is needed.

 ### What the COR can do:

-* Document the disruption clearly
+* Document the disruption clearly.
-* Determine if it’s a one-time issue or pattern
+* Determine if it’s a one-time issue or pattern.
-* Avoid penalizing for true emergencies, but monitor for trends
+* Avoid penalizing for true emergencies, but monitor for trends.

 🔍 **Important note:** Agile allows flexibility but not ambiguity.
 Always document what changed and why.